worflor/woflo-petsplus-mod/docs/features/natures.md

 - **Frosty** — Snowy biome conditions
 - **Mire** — Swamp biome or near mud/mangrove
 - **Relic** — Near major structures (strongholds, ruins)
+- **Blossom** – Cherry Grove Biome
+- **Clockwork** – Near complex redstone
+- **Ceramic** – Near Trial Ruins
 - **Unnatural** — Breeder owns neither parent

 ## Why the Split?

 The separation between wild and born natures is intentional.

 **Taming** is about accessibility.
-You find an animal, you tame it, you get a functional companion with climate-appropriate flavor.
-No pressure, no setup required.
+You find an animal, you tame it.

 **Breeding** is about investment.
-You're engineering the birth conditions, migrating your pack to dangerous or distant biomes, and creating something unique.
-This is where the game rewards planning, exploration, and pack-building behavior.
+You're engineering the birth conditions, migrating your pack to dangerous or distant biomes, and praying nothing bad happens.
+This is where the game rewards planning, exploration, and pack-building.

-Born natures are imprinting moments.
+Born natures are about imprinting.
 The circumstances at birth leave a mystical mark on the newborn.
 Wild natures are survival traits.
-The adult animal has already adapted to its environment.
+The adult animal has already adapted to its environment; you just befriended it.

-Nature vs nurture as a game mechanic.

 ## What Do Natures Actually Do?